project-koku/koku-test-container/README.md

 ## Building the container ##

-This container is built automatically when changes are merged.
+This container is built automatically when changes pushed or tags are created.

 To manually build the container for local testing, run `./build.py`.